Oak Valley, New Jersey

 Oak Valley is an unincorporated community and census-designated place (CDP) located within Deptford Township in Gloucester County, in the U.S. state of New Jersey.
-As of the 2010 U.S. census, Oak Valley's population was 3,483.
+As of the 2020 census, Oak Valley had a population of 3,497.

 Oak Valley and neighboring Pine Acres are located east of Route 45, isolated from the rest of Deptford Township, requiring residents to drive through the neighboring communities of Woodbury Heights or Wenonah to reach other destinations in the township.
 The neighborhood was built between the mid-1950s and 1963 on a combination of farmland, fruit orchards and the former grounds of the Forest View Country Club, later known as Oak Valley Country Club, which was a golf course that closed down during the Great Depression.

 Geography

 According to the U.S. Census Bureau, the CDP had a total area of 0.711 mi2, including 0.707 mi2 of land and 0.004 mi2 of water (0.51%).
 It is located approximately 10 miles south of Philadelphia.